Is Lionel Messi the best free-kick taker in the world right now?

 Three free-kicks, three methods, all brilliant.

-Striking a ball from distance is a completely different skill from the attributes that made him a legend.
+Striking a deal ball from distance is a completely different skill to those that that made him a legend in the first place.

 Many see Messi as a freak of nature with a god-given talent but his free-kicks are proof of practice.

-A dedicated student of the game, Messi identified an area where he could improve and didn’t stop until he became the best in the world in that department.
+A dedicated student of the game, Messi identified an area where he could improve and didn’t stop until he became the best in the world.

 It makes sense if you think about it.